 - A class named

-should only manage invoices.
+Invoiceshould only manage invoices.
 If it handles both invoice generation and sending email notifications, it’s violating SRP.
-These should be separate concerns, potentially handled by aNotificationService
+These should be separate concerns, potentially handled by aNotificationService.

 2. Open/Closed Principle (OCP)